Vadikgit/Rijndael/README.md

 As input, the algorithm accepts data for encryption and the initial cipher key.

-In the course of its work, the algorithm outputs encrypted data on each of the rounds.
+During its work, the algorithm outputs encrypted data on each of the rounds.